edgexfoundry/edgex-go/cmd/security-secretstore-setup/README.md

 [![license](https://img.shields.io/badge/license-Apache%20v2.0-blue.svg)](LICENSE)

 Go implementation of EdgeX security-secretstore-setup service (aka edgex-vault-worker).
-The container relies on the `security-secrets-setup` container to create the PKI, fork/execs security-file-token-provider to create the tokens, and adds shared secrets to Vault itself.
+Prior to the Ireland release, the container relies on the `security-secrets-setup` container to create the PKI, in which the requirements of TLS in a single box are no more. `security-secretstore-setup` service also fork/execs security-file-token-provider to create the tokens, and adds shared secrets to Vault itself.

 ## Build

-Use the Makefile in the root directory of the repository to build  security-secrets-setup:
+Use the Makefile in the root directory of the repository to build  security-secretstore-setup:

 ```sh
 make cmd/security-secretstore-setup/security-secretstore-setup